Vancouver Cruise Parking: Where to Park and Costs

 Why Long-Term Parking Is Limited Here

 One thing that surprises first-time Vancouver cruisers is how little dedicated long-term parking exists compared to a Florida megaport.
 Canada Place is hemmed in by a dense downtown core, a convention center, and the harbor itself, so there simply isn't sprawling surface-lot acreage the way there is in Miami or Galveston.
-The garage capacity is finite, and it books out.
+The garage capacity is finite, and it sells out.

 Knowing this ahead of time changes how you plan.
 If you're set on driving, reserve early and consider a park-and-stay bundle.
 If the parking math looks steep for your dates, pricing a flight plus the Canada Line may come out ahead, especially for a couple.